HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/multi_qubit_gates.md

 ## MultiQubitZZ

-The multi qubit PauliZ-product gate. he gate applies the rotation under the product of PauliZ operators on multiple qubits.
+The multi-qubit PauliZ-product gate. he gate applies the rotation under the product of PauliZ operators on multiple qubits.

 \\[
     e^{-i * \theta/2 * Z_i0 * Z_i1 * ... * Z_in},